AlexBedley/IPASkeleton/README.md

 [Install node v0.10.36](http://nodejs.org/dist/v0.10.36/node-v0.10.36-x86.msi) with the default options.
 This will also install `npm`, the node package manager.
 You should restart after the install.

 ##Running the App Locally
-Note that the following instructions are for using Git at the command -ine.
-However, you can accomplish the same steps using other Git clients if you prefer to (see the section below for details on using Source Tree).
+Note that the following instructions are for using Git at the command-line.
+However, you can accomplish the same steps using other Git clients if you prefer to (for example see the section below for details on using SourceTree).

 First, you must be added to the repo as a collaborator to obtain write permissions.
 Create a GitHub account and talk to either Jon or Alex.